 In the summer of 1965, a small group of seven or eight high school kids paid a 50 cent entry fee to compete in the first annual “City Cross Country Meet.”
 The event was organized by Helena High Cross Country Coach Bill Gilbert, and took place at the “Lamborn Hill Course.”

-The 50th Augúst Road Race will take place Thursday August 18, 2016 at 7:15 PM.
+The 51st Augúst will take place Thursday August 16, 2018 at 7:00 PM.